compose-spec/compose-spec/05-services.md

   service: webapp
 ```

-If supported, Compose implementations MUST process `extends` in the following way:
+If supported, Compose processes `extends` in the following way:

 - `service` defines the name of the service being referenced as a base, for example `web` or `database`.
 - `file` is the location of a Compose configuration file defining that service.